holderlb/WSU-SAILON-DEMO/README.md

 * You will be prompted for a password as the python script internally calls docker-compose.
 * It can take up to 30 seconds for the window to appear.
 * It can take up to 30 seconds for the demo to shutdown properly!
-* You may see many "run() Connection was closed, reconnecting...", this is normal.
+* You may see ~10 "run() Connection was closed, reconnecting...", this is normal.

 ### Options
 * ``--domain <val>`` {cartpole, vizdoom}, defaults to vizdoom.